Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolCompanyAllowedDataLocation.md

 ```

 ### -Location
-The allowed data location of a service type.
+Specifies the allowed data location of a service type.
-Note that this must match one of the current supported data locations by the service type.
+This value must match one of the current supported data locations by the service type.
-Otherwise, an error will be returned.
+Otherwise, this cmdlet returns an error.

 ```yaml
 Type: String